How SMART Are You?

 SMART goals are meaningful to you because they move the needle in the direction you want to go.
 You want to attend 12 classes per month because you want to have a lower resting heart rate.
 A lower resting heart rate will reduce your risk of hypertension, heart disease and might reduce COVID symptom severity.

 SMART goals are time bound.
-You will attend 12 classes in April, and then 14 in May.
+You will attend 12 classes in January, and then 14 in February (because you will do Femme Fatale Week).
 This is more specific than working on "being consistent".
 The best thing about a time bound goal?
 You have an end point and you know when you've achieved you goal!
 How great is that?

-How can you make your "best wishes" into SMART goals?
+How can you make your New Year's Resolutions into SMART goals?
 How can you make anything you want to do into a SMART goal?
 Share with us in the comments.

-If you need help creating SMART goals, I can help you in our Spring Check-in.
+If you need help creating SMART goals for 2022, I can help you in our New Year Check-in.
 Be sure to schedule yours!
-Spring Check-ins start next week.

 Record your WOD on Beyond the Whiteboard.